stevenpstansberry/fit-graph-pro/README.md

 This app uses a **serverless architecture** built on AWS, making it highly scalable and cost-efficient.
 Here's a high-level overview:

 - **React Front-End**:
-   - A single-page application (SPA) built with React and Material UI for responsiveness and ease of use.
+   - A multi-page application (SPA) built with React and Material UI for responsiveness and ease of use.
    - Interacts with the back-end via HTTP requests to AWS API Gateway.

 - **AWS API Gateway**: